mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 Congratulations!
 You've deployed your Syncthing server to the cloud, and you now have full access to it.
 From here, you can configure it just like you would any other device running Syncthing.

 When you're done configuring Syncthing settings on your Fly.io server, terminate the `fly proxy` command with `Ctrl+C`.
-To be especially tidy, you can run `fly deploy` to redeploy your server without the extra `socat` package you added, but `socat` shouldn't cause any issues.